Last updated on: March 15th, 2023

 Annual Leave

-An employee is entitled to a minimum duration of the annual leave of 20 working days.
+An employee is entitled to a minimum duration of annual leave of 20 working days.
 The effective duration of the annual leave is fixed in the individual labor contract.
 The employees working in difficult, dangerous, or unhealthy conditions, the visually impaired persons, and other disabled persons are entitled to a supplementary leave of 3 working days.

-Annual Leave Pay – The employee is granted annual leave pay which shall be the daily average of the salary rights in the last 3 months before the month when the leave is taken, multiplied by the number of days of leave.
+Annual Leave Pay – The employee is entitled to annual leave pay which shall be the daily average of the salary rights in the last 3 months before the month when the leave is taken, multiplied by the number of days of leave.
 The pay shall be provided by the employer at least 5 working days before taking the leave.

-Incapacity to work during annual leave – In cases where the temporary incapacity for work or maternity leave, maternity risk leave or sick leave for the care of the sick child occurred during the annual rest leave, in such circumstances the annual leave shall be interrupted, and shall be allowed to be taken the remaining days of leave after such situation has ended.
+Incapacity to work during annual leave – In cases where the temporary incapacity for work or maternity leave, maternity risk leave, or sick leave for the care of the sick child occurred during the annual rest leave, in such circumstances the annual leave shall be interrupted, and shall be allowed to be taken the remaining days of leave after such situation has ended.

-Sickness during annual leave – If a period of temporary incapacity for work continues for the duration of an entire calendar year, the employer shall grant the employee annual leave within an 18 month period starting with the year following the one in which the employee was on medical leave.
+Sickness during annual leave – If a period of temporary incapacity for work continues for the duration of an entire calendar year, the employer shall grant the employee annual leave within an 18-month period starting with the year following the one in which the employee was on medical leave.

 The annual leave is taken every year.
 In case the employee cannot take whole or part of the annual leave to which he was entitled in the respective calendar year, in such circumstances, the employer shall grant untaken leave to be taken within a period of 18 months starting with the year following the one in which the right to annual rest leave was established.